etwynt/Java/example.md

 ## Reviews

-- To get all reviews make a GET request/reviews
+- To get all reviews make a GET request to /reviews

 EXAMPLE RESPONSE: